chrisdhanaraj/flexy/readme.md

 Kind of a fun diversion (but used for work) and an excuse to play with lodash.
 It's a system similar to jQuery Masonry - sets up a bunch of boxes according to a grid structure.
 The system is responsive, and prefers translate over left/top if supported.

-I built it using the <picture> element comprising a lot of the core boxes (with Scott Jehl's picturefill to provide browser compat), but there are boxes that don't use an image and are just a plain ole' box as well
+I built it using the <picture> element comprising a lot of the core boxes (with Scott Jehl's [picturefill](https://github.com/scottjehl/picturefill) to provide browser compat), but there are boxes that don't use an image and are just a plain ole' box as well

-An example can be seen at chrisdhanaraj.github.io/flexy
+An example can be seen at [chrisdhanaraj.github.io/flexy](chrisdhanaraj.github.io/flexy).

 ## How to use